Ferada/cl-org-mode-parser/README.md

 regards to parsed elements, interning of tags and similar things.

 The parser is currently line- and regex-based, however it might be feasible to use a parser generator instead.
-Since there probably is no single definite grammar (?) and as many documents as possible should be parsed (with warnings though), I'll leave it at that for the moment.
+For that the syntax description at [worg][org-syntax] is canonical and should probably be used.

+[org-syntax]: http://orgmode.org/worg/dev/org-syntax.html "Org Syntax (draft)"

 # REPLSHOT